MitkoBachvarov/RemixAppAddonTest/SCHEDULE.md

-### Plan for 19.03.2025:
+### 19.03.2025:

-1. Get rid of old promotion logic and settings - DONE
+1. Get rid of old promotion logic and settings ✓
-2. Define settings for product-grid homepage - DONE 2.1.
+2. Define settings for product-grid homepage ✓
+	2.1.
 Settings must be simple at the start -> checkbox that turns it on or off, nothing more.
-This is a test!
-3. Test out settings with first design - DONE
+3. Test out settings with first design ✓

-### Plan for 22.03.2025:
+### 22.03.2025:
-1. Setup first App extension - DONE
+1. Setup first App extension ✓
-2. Add section which will add custom styling to products dynamically using JS - In Progress
+2. Add section which will add custom styling to products dynamically using JS ↺

+###  23.03.2025:
+1. Cont. custom styling section extension ✓
+2. Setup custom product grid
+	- Filter, search, product count ✓
+	- Product grid ✓
+	- Responsive design ↺
+3. Organize code + file structure ✓